andrewjmead/wpsites/README.md

 Default: `'twentytwentyfour'`

-The slug of the WordPress theme to use.
-This must be a theme available on the WordPress theme repository.
-Symlinked themes are currently not supported.
+The theme to install.

+Use a slug like `twentytwentyfour` to install a theme from the WordPress repository.
+Install a specific version by appending `@` and the version like `twentytwentyfour@1.2`.

+Use an absolute path like `/theme/to/symlink` to symlink a local theme on your machine.

 ### WordPress version